 Enforce appropriate time restrictions and supervision to prevent unauthorized collaboration.

-Clearly communicate rules regarding the use of supplementary materials like online resources or calculators.
+Communicate rules regarding supplementary materials like online resources or calculators.

 Provide Reasonable Assistance

 Define and maintain a clear boundary between reasonable support and undue influence.
-Examples of permissible support include technical assistance with the assessment platform, clarification of question types, or language support without leading to the answers.
+Permissible support includes technical assistance with the assessment platform, clarification of question types, or language support without leading to the answers.

 Retention of Assessment Records